la2050/archive/_projects/2015/the-peer-mediation-network.md

   How will your proposal improve the following “Learn” metrics?
 Truancy rates in elementary and middle schools (Dream Metric): '1'
   How will your proposal improve the following “Learn” metrics?
 Students perceived sense of safety at and on the way to school (Dream Metric): '1'
   Describe in greater detail how you will make LA the best place to learn.: "INVLA is in its 4th year training students in South LA to be Peer Mediators.
 (See attached video).
 Via the Peer Mediation Network, youth (ages 8 – 18) will take their work to the next level and be agents of peaceful change in their schools and communities.
 They will collaborate to create regular Vodcasts on the PeerMediationNetwork.org, interviewing other peer mediators, school personnel, families, and potentially reenacting real ‘cases.’
 While mastering communication and listening skills, these young people will model alternatives to violence at school and in communities and integrate technology to expand the reach of the program.
 Combining mediation and social emotional learning with the focused use of technology will provide an invaluable formula for personal and professional life-long success, utilizable in many contexts.\r\n\r\nPeer mediation is a restorative practice in which trained students help their peers resolve conflicts.
 Based on restorative principles, it promotes interpersonal connection, builds a sense of community and integrates the voices of participants.
 Training teaches students social emotional learning and conflict resolution skills that allow them to manage their feelings and behaviors and co-exist more peacefully.
 Disputes that would otherwise escalate to violence, get diffused and agreements reached generally 'stick'.
 A single suspension increases the chances of low achievement, dropping out of school and being pushed into the criminal justice system.
 Evidence shows that peer mediation programs (1) reduce violent conflict and generally decrease the number of office referrals and school suspensions by 45% and (2) trained peer mediators have higher academic achievement, increased self-esteem and better communication.  \r\n\r\nThis project will enable INVLA to augment its Peer Mediation Training Program by providing funds for full implementation support at the schools.
 Creating a safe, stable learning environment, Peer Mediation- especially when offered as a regularly scheduled elective- improves school climates and builds greater student connectedness. \r\n\r\nProject Goals: \r\n(1)\tModel the mastery of the Vodcast, social media, and other technologies as integrated and purposeful tools, in order to mainstream the concept that there are alternatives to violence in society.\r\n(2)\tReduce the rates of suspension and expulsion at each school\r\n(3)\tImprove school climates and increase students’ perceived sense of safety at school"
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - Community outreach
+  How do you plan to use these resources to make change?:
+    - Conduct research
+    - Engage residents and stakeholders
+    - Mobilize for systems change
+  Where will you be working?:
+    - City of Los Angeles
+    - LAUSD
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Specifics: '' How can the LA2050 community and other stakeholders help your proposal succeed?
+Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
+Quality improvement research: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
+Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Volunteers/staff (human capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
+Infrastructure (building/space/vehicles, etc.)': '0'
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Education/training: '0' 'How can the LA2050 community and other stakeholders help your proposal succeed?
+Technical infrastructure (computers, etc.)': '0'
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Community outreach: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Network/relationship support: '0' How will your proposal improve the following “Learn” metrics?:
+    - District-wide graduation rates
+    - District-wide graduation ratesAcademic Performance Index* scores
+    - Suspension and expulsion rates (Dream Metric)
+    - Truancy rates in elementary and middle schools (Dream Metric)
+    - >-
+      Students perceived sense of safety at and on the way to school (Dream Metric)
   Please list at least one major barrier/challenge you anticipate.
 What is your strategy for overcoming these obstacles?: >-
     Challenges in the form of student motivation and scheduling peer mediations will need to be addressed to ensure the longevity of the project.
 Special